msteffen/msteffen/README.md

 - I've been an engineering manager since Jan 2022, leading a team of five
 - Coming soon: my resume
 - Check out [my blog](https://prog.blog)!
-- Dad of two, both nuts
+- Dad of two, both complete nuts

 <!--
 **msteffen/msteffen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.